Programming & Data Processing

 Marco 8 A

-If your source data has columns you don't need — like an index column or a status field — you can specify which columns to ignore.
-This saves you from having to strip them out afterward.
+If your source data has columns you don't care about, like an index column or a status field, you can tell the tool to skip them.
+Saves you from cleaning them out later.

-Click the convert button to generate your output.
-Using the example above with a comma separator, you'll get:
+Hit the convert button.
+Using the example above with a comma separator, you get:

 Name,Score,Grade